 While POSCO's payout ratio might seem low, this can signify that POSCO is investing more in its future growth.

 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while POSCO's is 1.1192.
-This would suggest that POSCO's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (NYSE average) beta is 1, while POSCO's is 0.9952.
+This would suggest that POSCO's shares are less volatile than average (for this exchange).

-POSCO manufactures and sells steel rolled products and plates in South Korea and internationally.
+POSCO, together with its subsidiaries, manufactures and sells steel rolled products and plates in South Korea and internationally.
 It operates through four segments: Steel, Construction, Trading, and Others.
 The company offers hot and cold rolled steel, stainless steel, plates, wire rods, and silicon steel sheets.
 It also plans, designs, and constructs industrial plants, civil engineering projects, and commercial and residential buildings; exports and imports steel products and raw materials; and generates electricity; produces gas and refuse derived fuel, as well as provides network and system integration, and logistics services.
 In addition, the company is involved in the engineering and construction; computer hardware and software distribution; economic research and consulting; business facility maintenance; architecture and consulting; investment in venture, energy, and bio tech industries; electronic commerce; intellectual property services and consulting; refractories and quicklime manufacturing and sales; transporting and warehousing; real estate development, rental, sale, and management; house and train manufacturing and management; and education and real estate business.
 Further, it engages in the resource development; mine development; business facility maintenance; fuel cell; iron ore and coal sales; and cargo handling business, as well as operates housing business agency.
-Additionally, the company manufactures and sells coated steel and steel byproduct, anode material, and textile products.
-It also engages in loading and unloading; IT service and DVR; electric control engineering; forest resources development; wastewater treatment operation and maintenance; refractory materials sales and furnace maintenance; rice processing; grain sales; packing materials manufacturing; and social enterprise businesses.
-POSCO was founded in 1968 and is headquartered in Pohang, South Korea.
+Additionally, the company manufactures and sells coated, and anode material.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.